Palantir Technologies (PLTR) Price Prediction and Forecast 2025-2030 For January 21

 How Palantir’s Next 5 Years Could Play Out

 We expect to see revenue growth of just over 20% and EPS of 47 cents for 2025.
-We expect the stock to still trade at a similar multiple next year, putting our estimate for the stock price for Palantir at $58 in 2025, which is -19.71% lower than the stock is trading today.
+We expect the stock to still trade at a similar multiple next year, putting our estimate for the stock price for Palantir at $58 in 2025, which is -26.55% lower than the stock opened this morning.
 We also expect the company to surpass $1 billion in free cash flow in 2025, with $1.052 billion.

 Palantir Stocks Price Target for 2030